Classification of Students

 - All students on academic probation will receive a MyUI notification immediately after grades are posted for each session.

 - The Registrar will mark the student’s record with the notation "On Academic Probation - College of Engineering."
 This notation will appear on the grade report in MyUI after semester grades are posted.
 The notation will remain until the student achieves good academic standing.

 Students on academic probation are required to:

-- Complete the Academic Success Contract and meet with their academic advisor to discuss the contract within the first seven weeks of the next semester.
-Students continued on probation will also be required to meet with the Director of Academic Resources and Support as an additional support resource in the College.
+- Complete the Academic Success Contract and meet with their academic advisor to discuss the contract within the first six weeks of the next semester.
+Students continued on probation will also be required to meet with the Director of Academic Advising and Student Support as an additional resource in the College.

 - Earn at least a 2.0 term GPA or maintain a 2.0 cumulative UI GPA.

 - Attend at least one academic success workshop.
 Students continued on probation are required to attend two workshops.

 - The Spring 2022 Academic Success Workshop schedule will be posted here by Friday, January 21, 2022.